kubernetes/enhancements/keps/sig-storage/2644-honor-pv-reclaim-policy/README.md

 In this case, there may be PVs with the deletion finalizer that the older Kubernetes does not remove.
 Such PVs will be in the API server forever unless if the user manually removes them.

+* Upgrade from old Kubernetes(1.23) to new Kubernetes(1.24) with `HonorPVReclaimPolicy` flag enabled

+On Kubernetes(1.23) with `HonorPVReclaimPolicy` flag enabled, in-tree plugin volumes still exhibited the issue described in the kep.
+On upgrading to Kubernetes(1.24) with `HonorPVReclaimPolicy` flag enabled, the in-tree plugin volumes will exhibit the new behavior described in this kep.

+* Downgrade from new Kubernetes(1.24) to old Kubernetes(1.23).

+In this case, the in-tree plugin volume PVs will have the newly introduced finalizer, such PVs cannot be removed from the API server unless the user manually removes the finalizer.

 ### Version Skew Strategy
 The fix is part of `kube-controller-manager` and `external-provisioner`.